 Our Board has an effective mix of independent and management directors.
-Our Board includes nine independent directors (including our current Chairman Mr. Fosnaugh), as well as our Chief Executive Officer, Dean Hager.
+Our Board includes nine independent directors (including our current Chairman Mr. Fosnaugh), as well as our current Chief Executive Officer, John Strosahl and our former Chief Executive Officer, Dean Hager.